0x6b/typster/README.md

 You can set PDF permission update.
 Following PDF 1.7 permissions are supported:

 - user password, which is required to open the document.
-Leave empty to allow anyone to open.
+Set to `None` to allow anyone to open.
 - owner password, which is required to change permissions.
-Leave empty to allow anyone to change.
+Set to `None` to allow anyone to change.
 - content copying for accessibility.
 - page extraction.
 - document assembly.